Skip to main content

 Summary

-• Choose by workflow and use TLDR This or NoteGPT for URL summaries, Summary Webpage for a browser extension, MyLens for visual summaries, Scholarcy for research-style reading, and QuillBot or Summarizer.org for pasted text and document-style summaries.
+• Use TLDR This or NoteGPT for a URL, Summary Webpage from Chrome, MyLens for a visual map, and QuillBot or Summarizer.org for pasted text.

 Quick answer

-A web page summarizer condenses a specific page into a shorter version so you can decide whether to read, save, cite, or ignore it.
-The best choice depends on how the page enters the tool and how much verification you need after the summary.
+A web page summarizer shortens one page so you can decide whether to read, save, cite, or skip it.
+Choose based on how you want to add the page and whether you need to check a claim afterward.

 What to look for